 Who Pays for Damages to My Vehicle?

 Your collision coverage pays for repairing or replacing your vehicle if you have this optional coverage in your auto insurance policy.
 Florida does not require vehicle owners to purchase collision coverage.
-The state only requires vehicle owners to have minimum insurance of $10,000 for bodily injury to one person, $20,000 for bodily injury to two or more people, and $10,000 property damage liability.
-Having collision coverage comes in handy when an accident happens.
+Instead, the state only requires vehicle owners to have minimum insurance of:

 Complete a Free Case Evaluation form now